Winter Hours: Wednesday & Saturday 10:00 AM - 3:00 PM (Closed)

 Why It Matters

 Flying Objects brings accessible, aviation-centered education to a rural region where many families cannot attend large aviation events.
-With local poverty rates as high as 17.7% and many schoolchildren receiving free lunch, this program offers an affordable entry point into aviation and STEM learning.
+With local poverty rates as high as 17.7%, this program offers an affordable entry point into aviation and STEM learning.
 It also strongly appeals to the Greater Rochester Homeschool Community, which values interactive, low-cost educational experiences.

 Pricing Information